tlambert03/mkdocs-api-autonav/README.md

         package.submodule:
           docstring_style: google
           show_signature: false
+        ".*":
+          heading_level: 1
+          show_symbol_type_heading: true
   ```

+  Note that `{"heading_level": 1}` is set by default, since it is a very useful
+  default... but can be overridden if you don't want the module path to be the
+  `h1` heading for the page.

 - **`exclude`** (`list[str]`) - List of module paths or patterns to exclude.
 Can
   be specified as exact module paths (e.g., `["package.module"]`), which will